regro/regolith/news/webinar_presentations.rst

 **Added:**
-* 'webinar' as an allowed presentation type
+* 'webinar' as a boolean available.
+True if the presentation was a webinar.

 **Changed:** None